 }

-The invariant generics are most simple and usually most used.
-You may say that the example is quite non-sense.
-Why I would like to assign collection to type where the generic parameter is a super-type?
+The invariant generics are the simplest and usually most used.
+You may say that the example is quite nonsense.
+Why I would like to assign a collection to a type where the generic parameter is a super-type?
 And you are right, I don’t.
-That’s the reason why the Collection
+That’s the reason why the Collection is using generic argument type as invariant.

 Covariant

-and you would like to write functions which will be able to work with it.
-For example a simple count
+So, you have the Collection and you would like to write functions that will be able to work with it.
+For example a simple count function.

 fun count(collection: Collection<Entity>): Int {